isomerpages/moe-dunearnsec/_dunearn-links/Forms and Documents.md

 ---
 <h2>School Admin, Finance Forms</h2>
 <h3>2023 Documents</h3>
 For stationary and booklists for 2023,  please [CLICK HERE](https://dyeducation.net/) to access the portal to purchase books, stationaries and uniforms online.
-The password to access the portal is <b>668822</b>. <p>
+The password to access the portal is <b>668822</b>.
 Purchase from the school bookshop can be made in person between 26 -  30 Dec 2022 or in the first week of Jan 2023.

 <h3>2022 Documents</h3>